-Fearing that the 1,500-year-old roof of Bethlehem’s Church of the Nativity could collapse at any time, the Palestinian Authority is looking into how to repair the wooden and leaking top of the basilica built by the Byzantine Emperor Justinian around 6oo A.D.
+Fearing that the 1,500-year-old roof of Bethlehem’s Church of the Nativity, one of the "Holiest Sites in the World", could collapse at any time, the Palestinian Authority is looking into how to repair the wooden and leaking top of the basilica built by the Byzantine Emperor Justinian around 6oo A.D.

 The Church of the Nativity

 “After centuries of neglect, the ancient and dilapidated roof of Bethlehem’s Church of the Nativity will finally undergo renovation next year,” reports Bible History Daily, the journal of the Biblical Archeology Society, which says the roof was last repaired around the time of the U.S. Civil War.

 “While the leaky roof long ago ruined many of the church’s priceless mosaics and paintings,” reports the journal, “of more immediate concern are the roof’s ancient wooden beams, which have begun to pose a danger to the more than 2 million

 Actually, the roof has not undergone major repairs in more than 500 years, reports Robert Berger of the Voice of America, “because of a feud among the three Christian denominations that control the church — the Catholics, Greek Orthodox and Armenians.
 But in the spirit of goodwill for Christmas, they put their differences aside.”

 However, such a project is more archeology than carpentry.
 That’s why

 “It’s a very, very special site.
 It’s famous — and I’m not speaking just about Christianity here, but world heritage.
 It’s extraordinary,” he told Randy Boswell of the Canadian daily National Post.

 An original church at the site, built by the Roman emperor Constantine I in 330 A.D., was destroyed 200 years later.
 The existing church was erected in its place.